 - Prepare a motor logic diagram based on a written description of a field application.

 - Accurately install electrical distribution and control circuitry utilizing customer supplied materials, circuit descriptions, specification, and control diagrams.
 Commonly known as a "wire-off," this portion of the competition will take place on the IECCon Expo show floor.

 - Demonstrate their skills in bending electrical metallic tubing on the show floor.

 - Demonstrate their troubleshooting skills by accurately diagnosing a fault in a common piece of electrical equipment on the show floor.

-The competition will be judged by teams of journeymen, contractors, inspectors, and others actively involved in electrical industry codes and standards, safety, and training.
+The competition was judged by teams of journeymen, contractors, inspectors, and others actively involved in electrical industry codes and standards, safety, and training.

 2017 Apprentice of the Year Winner: